kuadrat/data-slicer/paper/paper.md

 pylab or Jupyter [@00jupyter] notebook users but also loading or directly running scripts into or from the console, using ipython's line magic functions \texttt{\%load} and \texttt{\%run} respectively.
-Effectively, this design is central in empowering users to do anything they want --- as long as it is possible to accomplish with python.
+Effectively, this design is central in empowering users to accomplish any task imaginable --- as long as it lies within the possibility space of the python language.

 ## Plugins
 It is clear that it can get complicated and tedious to run certain types of